RexxJS/rexxjs.org/reference/19-application-addressing.md

 TODO - possible future longer distance so to speak

-## Transport Modes
+## Transport Modes: Modern Evolution of an Timeless Pattern

-Application Addressing supports two distinct transport modes for cross-application communication, each optimized for different use cases:
+Application Addressing supports two distinct transport modes for cross-application communication, each optimized for different use cases.
+These modes build on the ADDRESS concept that originated in ARexx but now span modern cloud and container platforms.

 ### JSON-RPC Transport